Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 \subsection{Technical implementation specifications (F6)}

 Analysis of the methods, techniques and technologies used for the implementation of conversational agents is one of the most frequent subjects of dedicated research in our study data-set.
 Some secondary studies integrate technical specifications as a minor goal of their research, providing a flat enumeration of techniques and technologies aligned with relevant examples \cite{Masche2018-sw}.
 Contrarily, we also found dedicated surveys for the analysis of technical aspects presenting taxonomies for technical development, including domain-specific \cite{Safi2020-cy} or cross-domain \cite{Janssen2020-fp}.
-The focus of the technical research is on the natural language processing and knowledge interpretation tasks regarding the smart communicational process with the user.
-We identify four major topics involved in the implementation of conversational agents: natural language processing (NLP), natural language understanding (NLU), natural language generation (NLG) and dialogue stage tracking (DST).
+Concerning natural language processing and knowledge interpretation, we identify four major topics involved in the implementation of conversational agents: natural language processing (NLP), natural language understanding (NLU), natural language generation (NLG) and dialogue stage tracking (DST).
 Figure \ref{fig:f6-sum} summarizes the methods, techniques and technologies reported by research literature.

 Concerning NLP techniques, given that natural language is the essential core of the conversational process of the majority of chatbot interfaces, these are typically included as a top layer between the user input interface (e.g., chat interface, voice recognition) and the natural language interpretation module responsible for interpreting these messages.
 Enumerations of NLP techniques are present in research literature, but they are frequently presented as a simplified, preliminary stage \cite{Bhirud2019-ml} or even as a secondary task \cite{Abdul-Kader2015-jy}.
 We suggest classifying these techniques into three categories: \textit{baseline techniques}, \textit{complementary techniques} and \textit{advanced knowledge interpretation}.